hapizal/simplescript/bashscripts/insp/README.md

 # Inspect Server Resources

 Notes :\
-This scripts is intended to check resources during the acceptance test with customer\
+This script is intended to check resources during the acceptance test with customer\

+why not using python?\
+Answer : \
+bash script is on the go script, do not care about any modules

 What to check :\
 - CPU\